hypernumbers/learn_elisp_the_hard_way/contents/lesson-3-1-writing-functions.rst

  Bonjour Tout Le Monde

-Lets understand what we are seeing.
+Let's understand what we are seeing.
 Consider the first line - the operator ``defun`` indicates that we are defining a function.
 Here it is taking 3 parameters:

 | *1* ``bonjour`` which is the name of the function
 | *2* ``()`` which is a list of the parameters that the function will take